-- In 2009, an SFDA circular was issued requesting the industry to submit the aggregate adverse reaction reports (PSURs) to The National Pharmacovigilance and Drug Safety Center, currently named (Saudi Vigilance).
+An SFDA circular was issued requesting the industry to submit the aggregate adverse reaction reports (PSUR) to The National Pharmacovigilance and Drug Safety Center, currently named (Saudi Vigilance).
 This SFDA circular was the first direct enforcement of pharmacovigilance in Saudi Arabia.

-- In October 2014, a circular was issued mandating the Saudization of the QPPV role (to be a job for Saudi nationals only).
-The circular determined the end of 2016 as the deadline for enforcement.
+SFDA issued a circular mandating the Saudization of the QPPV role (for Saudi nationals only).
+The circular specified the end of 2016 as the deadline for enforcement.

-In this GVP guidelines, the SFDA describes their requirements in each major pharmacovigilance process (Eleven Pharmacovigilance Modules).
-They are generally adopted from the EU but with Saudi-specific requirements.
+SFDA issued the pharmacovigilance guidelines under the new title: Guideline on Good Pharmacovigilance Practices (GVP).
+This version was the first comprehensive PV reference that came in 499 pages.
+However, the SFDA wisely applied gradual enforcement to allow sufficient time for the local industry to implement such heavy requirements and plan for their related costs.
+Within eleven pharmacovigilance modules, the GVP guideline describes the requirements in each significant pharmacovigilance process.
+They are generally adopted from the EU guidelines but with Saudi-specific requirements.
 For example, the SFDA requests all international marketing authorization holders to develop and maintain a local pharmacovigilance system in Saudi Arabia.
 It has to be documented in a file called “Pharmacovigilance Sub-System File (PSSF),” which is needed besides the company’s global PV system “Pharmacovigilance System Master File (PSMF).”

 What is meant by pharmacovigilance activities is the process of collection and assessment of safety data, mostly adverse drug events, originating from solicited or spontaneous sources.
 The whole activity is designed to achieve one objection: to increase the benefit-risk profile of a drug product.

 According to the SFDA GVP guidelines, the marketing authorization holder (MAH) is responsible for implementing a compliant pharmacovigilance system.
-It shall be operated by a QPPV, controlled by a quality system, and documented in special format files (PSMF/PSSF).
+It shall be operated by a local QPPV within a quality system and documented in a local Pharmacovigilance System Master File (PSMF) or a local PSMF called a Pharmacovigilance Sub-System File (PSSF).

 We will summarize here the requirements according to the company type:

-Since the ultimate pharmacovigilance responsibility is on the MA holder, the local distributors are not obliged to hire a QPPV nor implement a PV system.
-They need to be trained by the MAH on how to handle safety information, report ADRs, and other obligations covered by a safety data exchange agreement (SDEA).
+Since the ultimate pharmacovigilance responsibility falls on the MA holder, the local Saudi distributors are not obliged to hire a QPPV or implement a PV system.
+Distributors must only be trained by the MAH to handle safety information, report ADRs, and other PV obligations under a safety data exchange agreement (SDEA).

 Saudi Pharmaceutical Manufacturer

-When the manufacturer is the MAH, a PV system must be implemented and operated by a registered QPPV within the company.
+When the Saudi manufacturer is also the MAH for a product, they must implement and operate a PV system or outsource it.
 The PV system represented in the Pharmacovigilance System Master File (PSMF) is sufficient for local Pharmaceutical manufacturers.